crake7/TrojanC2/README.md

 <h4>Config</h4>

-This folder holds unique config files for each trojan: this is where you tell each trojan which actions to perform and the modules required to do so.\n
+This folder holds unique config files for each trojan: this is where you tell each trojan which actions to perform and the modules required to do so.<br />
 Each trojan should have a unique ID.
 This help when sorting retrieved data based on the ID and provides modular control of your trojans.